 The combined outputs of the groundwater sources in this WRZ are not sufficient to meet demand.
-If we forecast that there is a high drought risk to the groundwater sources in our Forest and Stroud WRZ, it becomes more important that our Wyelands abstraction is not limited or that we can increase the amount of water transferred into this zone from our Strategic Grid.
+If we forecast that there is a high drought risk to the groundwater sources in our Forest and Stroud WRZ, it becomes more important that our Wyelands abstraction is not limited.

 This river abstraction is limited when river flows at the Redbrook gauging station are low.
 Our abstraction licence at Wyelands is also linked to the storage in the Elan Valley reservoirs.
+However, any decision our drought action team (DAT) makes for this WRZ will be triggered primarily by the river and groundwater levels.
+The storage in the Elan Valley reservoirs is only a secondary trigger.